Requirements for Naturalization in Germany in 2024

 - Recognition of dual citizenship

-In Germany, the regular period of residence until Naturalization is 5 years, and only 3 years for C1 certificates and special integration achievements.
-In comparison, Naturalization takes longer in many other countries:
+In Germany, the standard period of residence required for Naturalization is Naturalization years.
+In comparison, the Naturalization takes longer Naturalization many other countries:

 - Canada: After 3 years of residence